Matt-Pryce/mDR-learner_mEP-learner/README.md

     complete case analysis
   - Half sample bootstrap CIs can be estimated for these learners using the same guidance as above.

+mDR-learner longitudinal extension
+  - Code for this extension follows the same notation as for the mDR-learner
+  - This can be found in script/mDRL_learner.

 T-learner
   - Same notes as DR-learner/EP-learner
   - If nuisance functions input, T-learner can only make predictions of input data

+****

 **Supplementary materials**